awsdocs/amazon-cloudfront-developer-guide/doc_source/Cookies.md

 `no-cache="Set-Cookie"`

 **Total Length of Cookie Names**
-The total number of bytes in all of the cookie names that you configure CloudFront to forward to your origin can't exceed:
-`512 – (the number of cookies that you're forwarding)`
-For example, if you configure CloudFront to forward 10 cookies to your origin, the combined length of the names of the 10 cookies can't exceed 502 bytes \(512 – 10\)\.
-If you configure CloudFront to forward all cookies to your origin, the length of cookie names doesn't matter\.
+The total number of bytes in all of the cookie names that you configure CloudFront to forward to your origin can’t exceed 512 minus the number of cookies that you’re forwarding\.
+For example, if you configure CloudFront to forward 10 cookies to your origin, the combined length of the names of the 10 cookies can’t exceed 502 bytes \(512 – 10\)\.
+If you configure CloudFront to forward all cookies to your origin, the length of cookie names doesn’t matter\.

 For information about using the CloudFront console to update a distribution so CloudFront forwards cookies to the origin, see [Updating a Distribution](HowToUpdateDistribution.md)\.
-For information about using the CloudFront API to update a distribution, see [PUT Distribution Config](https://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html) in the *Amazon CloudFront API Reference*\.
+For information about using the CloudFront API to update a distribution, see [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html) in the *Amazon CloudFront API Reference*\.